This post may contain affiliate links. I may receive a small commission, at no cost to you, if you make a purchase

 Find Low Competition Keywords

-Knowing that the inspiring search box is the best performing widget is good information to have, but keep in mind that obviously the most popular destinations also have the most competitive keywords.
+Knowing that the inspiring search box is the best-performing widget is good information, but remember that the most popular destinations also have the most competitive keywords.

 You need to strategically plan what to write content about.